msmania/pocket-pruner/README.md

 Even though [pocket-core](https://github.com/pokt-network/pocket-core) no longer uses Amino, [iavl](https://github.com/cosmos/iavl) still does and therefore remains as a dependency.

-### What is a `verifier`` and how does it work?
+### What is a `verifier` and how does it work?

-`verifier.go` is only used for development purposes and the work to document it is being tracked in #2.
-For pruning only, it is unnecessary.
+`verifier.go` is only used for development purposes and the work to document it is being tracked in [#2](https://github.com/msmania/pocket-pruner/issues/2).
+For the pruning purpose, it is unnecessary.